CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 #### Pipeline Scripts

-Every steps defined above mcan be used in a Pipeline Job or using a Jenkinsfile.
+Every step defined above can be used in a Pipeline Job or using a Jenkins file.

 Rather than detail every step here, you can quickly generate the required syntax using the integrated "Pipeline Syntax" command in Jenkins, to generate a snippet based on a selected step and associated parameters.

 ![Example of generating a pipeline snippet from deliver step parameters](doc/images/pipeline_syntax_example.png)

-You can access this "Pipeline Syntax" page by opening an existing Pipeline job, and click on the "Pipeline SYntax" menu item (left side column)
+You can access this "Pipeline Syntax" page by opening an existing Pipeline job, and click on the "Pipeline syntax" menu item (left side column)

 ![Pipeline Syntax menu item in the left side column in a pipeline job page](doc/images/pipeline_syntax_menu_item.png)